paulstothard/helpful_commands/README.md

 To save a high-DPI full-page webpage screenshot use `:screenshot --dpr 4 --fullpage`.

 To delay the screenshot, to capture a menu for example, use `:screenshot --dpr 4 --fullpage --delay 5`.

+To copy the screenshot to the clipboard instead of saving it to a file, use `:screenshot --clipboard`.

 ## join